dezdem0na/accp-cheatsheet/README.md

 - By default: all in - all out
 - It operates on VPC subnet level
 - Not used in S3
+- Network ACLs operate at the **subnet** level NOT AZ level.
+It provides a firewall / security layer at the subnet level.
+- Network ACLs are **stateless** so you must create rules in both directions to allow traffic through.

 ### AWS Security Groups
 - Stateful firewalls